Videomaker – Learn video production and editing, camera reviews › Forums › General › Video and Film Discussion › Audio and video out sync – delay

-This topic contains 7 replies, has 1 voice, and was last updated by Anonymous 6 years ago.
+- This topic has 7 replies, 1 voice, and was last updated 8 years, 10 months ago by Anonymous.

 I am recording some videos with iMovie HD with Mac’s iSight camera.
 The sound is bad so I am using a H4Zoom microphone for a better sound quality.